×

 Treatment for alopecia depends on the type and cause of hair loss.
 For androgenetic alopecia, medications such as minoxidil (a topical treatment that stimulates hair growth) and finasteride (an oral medication that reduces DHT levels) are commonly used to slow hair loss and promote regrowth.
 Alopecia areata may be treated with corticosteroids (either topical or injectable) to suppress the immune response and encourage hair growth.
 In some cases, topical immunotherapy or other immunosuppressive agents are used.
 For traction alopecia, modifying hairstyles to reduce tension on the hair and avoiding further damage are key.
 Nutritional supplementation may be recommended for individuals with hair loss due to deficiencies.
 Hair transplant surgery is an option for those with significant hair loss who do not respond to other treatments.
 Additionally, supportive measures such as wigs or hairpieces can help individuals manage the cosmetic aspects of hair loss.
 A healthcare provider can help determine the most appropriate treatment based on the specific type and cause of alopecia.

-- Bone Marrow/Stem Cell Transplantation in Palm springs
+- Advancements in Transfusion Medicine in Palm springs

 - Vascular Neurology Services in Palm springs

-- Pre-Operative and Post-Operative Care in Palm springs
+- Long-Term Management and Follow-Up in Palm springs